 - mineral salt (regular salt also works, if you don't have it)

 Make the Stock:

 - Add whole chicken, onion, carrot, ginger, garlic, peppercorns, and 9 cups of cold water to a stock pot.
-Bring to a boil then cover and lower heat.
+Bring to a boil, skimming off the scum with a fine mesh strainer.
+Then cover with lid and lower heat.
 Simmer until chicken is cooked through, about 30 minutes.

 - Remove cooked chicken to a separate platter.
 Cool chicken for 10 minutes.
 When cool enough to handle, shred chicken into bite sized strips.
 Discard most of the chicken skin.
 Transfer the bones back into the soup pot.
 Simmer, covered, for another 30 minutes.